cooljeanius/QuickTimeTcl3.1/README.md

  - There are some tuning to be done to get maximal performance for QTVR panoramas; the cursor flashes which is perhaps the cause.
  - (Windows) -resizable not working.
- - The "effect" command is not implemented yet for Mac OS X.
+ - The "`effect`" command is not implemented yet for Mac OS X.

 **LICENSE:**